McFunston/FileCatalogUI/README.md

 Keep track of the contents of your files that have been save to CDs, DVDs, USB sticks and memory cards.
 Anything that can be browsed to through File Explorer can be indexed and searched by file names without having to insert the storage device.

+FileCatalogUI was written both for the joy of creating something that others might find useful, and to illustrate my understanding of MVVM, Entity Framework, the repository pattern, and the benefits of abstraction.

 This project makes use of both Template10 and Entity FrameworkCore.